The anonymization problem in social networks: Preliminaries

-Various measures for $k$-anonymity have been introduced in the literature.
-As described in~\cite{dejong2024comparison}, the choice of measure essentially determines the attacker scenario one protects against and has an effect on the uniqueness of the network.
-The measures both differ in what structural information is taken into account, and how far they reach.
-In this paper, we use the measures listed in Table~\ref{tab:measures}.
-We choose one measure for each category in Section~\ref{sec:related}, aiming to represent the most common measures used in the literature.
-For completeness, the measures are parameterized by distance $d$, which indicates up to which distance structural information is taken into account when deriving equivalence classes.
-In this paper, we focus on $d=1$.
+Various anonymity measures for $k$-anonymity have been introduced in the literature, differing both in the structural properties they capture and how far they reach.
+In this paper, we use the measures listed in Table~\ref{tab:measures} selecting one representative measure from each category of approaches from previous work covered in Section~\ref{sec:related}.
+All measures are parameterized by distance $d$, indicating up to which distance structural information is considered.

-During the anonymization process we can assign a \emph{state} to each node equal to the value computed by the anonymity measure, as denoted by column $M(v, d)$ in Table~\ref{tab:measures}.
-The simplest measure, \textsc{degree}, is the degree of the node which can be determined in constant time.
-More complex are \textsc{count} and $d$-$k$-\textsc{anonymity}.
-To determine the value for a given node $v$ for these measures, the direct neighborhood of the node needs to be extracted.
-For \textsc{count} the number of nodes and edges needs to be extracted and for $d$-$k$-\textsc{anonymity} the canonical labeling of the neighborhood needs to be computed, which can be computationally expensive for larger neighborhoods.
-Lastly, the \textsc{vrq} measure accounts for the degrees of neighboring nodes.
-Compared to \textsc{count} and $d$-$k$-\textsc{anonymity} this measure is less expensive to compute, while it accounts for structural information reaching one edge beyond the neighborhood.